tkmsumi/network-cl/README.md

 ```

-In case of neuron mode, please set several parameter such as cell density and connection probability.
+In case of neuron mode, please set several parameters such as cell density and connection probability.

 See and change **default.conf** or check the help.
 ```bash